Why See Mamma Mia!?

 Based around the songs of Swedish pop legends ABBA, Mamma Mia! is a true worldwide musical phenomenon.
-The feel-good musical is now currently installed in both The West End and Broadway, and has countless touring versions performing across the globe.
+The feel-good musical is now currently installed in both the West End and Broadway, and has countless touring versions performing across the globe.
 In 2008 it spawned a movie adaptation, starring Meryl Streep and Pierce Brosnan.
 Helmed by the musical's original director Phyllida Lloyd, it became the largest grossing movie musical of all time - a feat the upcoming sequel will surely equal!

 The show was originally conceived by English producer Judy Craymer and written by Catherine Johnson.
-With the blessing of Abba's songwriters, Benny Andersson and Bjorn Ulvaeus, the show premiered in the West End in 1999.
-It's mixture of classic pop songs, skin tight Lycra outfits and unabashed positivity was a runaway success, confounding the creator's own rather humble expectations.
+With the blessing of Abba's songwriters, Benny Andersson and Bjorn Ulvaeus, the show premiered in London 1999.
+It's infectious mixture of classic pop songs, skin tight Lycra outfits and unabashed positivity was a runaway success, confounding the creator's own rather humble expectations.
 The score contains all your favourite ABBA numbers including Dancing Queen, SOS, The Winner Takes it All and Super Trouper.

 Sophie is preparing for her wedding to fiancee Sky on a sunny Greek Island.
 The one problem is that she doesn't know who her father is.
 Leafing through her mother's diary, she discovers that it could be one of three men.
 Taking matters into her own hands, she invites all three to the ceremony, hoping that she'll spark up an instant connection with whoever is meant to walk her down the aisle.